 It’s reminded me (what I intuitively saw as a sensitive teenager but almost forgot) that this planet is not a resource to be used up and wrung dry.
 All living beings and systems are intimately connected – even if most of humanity seems to be ignoring that inconvenient truth.

 We are part of nature.
 Its rhythms and flows are our rhythms and flows – and reconnecting to them offers us the medicine we need to heal from the depression, anxiety and stress which so many of us (particularly sensitives) feel.

 And this is what I wish for you too.

 What I wish for you

 - To understand and embrace your sensitivity so you can thrive in this often insensitive world.

 - To feel your body, mind and soul are connected and to help you feel at home there.

-- To know that you can rebalance your nervous system, release tension from your body and feel at ease and relaxed in body and mind.
+- To bring rest into your lifestyle so you can rebalance your nervous system, release tension from your body and feel at ease and relaxed in body and mind.

 - To come home to the natural world and honour the cycles and seasons and their energies and gifts of connection as a grounded, embodied spiritual practice.